General Hazard: Confined Spaces

 - Before entering drydocks, Coast Guard regulations 46 CFR 35.1-1(c)(1) for tank vessels, 14 CFR 71.60(c)(1) for passenger vessels, and 46 CFR 91.50-1(c)(1) for cargo and miscellaneous vessels require that confined spaces (tanks, compartments, lines) that contained flammable liquids be cleaned of vapor while still at sea, and be certified by a marine chemist in accordance with NFPA standard 306.
 However, confined spaces should be tested again by an industrial hygienist or marine chemist prior to entry.
 For procedural details about cleaning tanks and lines, see Savage.1

-- Periodic checking of confined spaces and tanks on vessels that have carried gasoline and volatile crude oils is required, because rust can continue to dissipate vapor after tanks have been cleaned, and the pumping of ballast may introduce vapor from remote areas of tanks and pipe lines.2,3 In tanks that have contained gasoline, exposure to lead during welding and cutting operations may result from residual gasoline on rusty surfaces.2
+- Periodic checking of confined spaces and tanks on vessels that have carried gasoline and volatile crude oils is required, because rust can continue to dissipate vapor after tanks have been cleaned, and the pumping of ballast may introduce vapor from remote areas of tanks and pipe lines.2,3

 - Asbestos is still used in certain applications, but improved installation methods generally control exposures.
 However, removal of insulation poses a considerable hazard.
 Asbestos removal in confined spaces can create extreme concentrations of fibers.

 - Welding in confined spaces can yield high concentrations of toxic airborne contaminants.
 For example, welding where surfaces are coated with lead- and chromium-based finishes and galvanized zinc coatings can yield substantial exposures to hazardous materials.
 Ventilation in confined spaces must be supplied mechanically.
 Where ventilation provides insufficient protection, supplied-air respirators must be used.
-For example, in some spaces, the welder must crawl into areas where a gas torch can generate fatal levels of nitrogen dioxide in a few minutes.2
+For example, in some spaces, the welder must crawl into areas where a gas torch can generate fatal levels of nitrogen dioxide in a few minutes.
+2

 - "Skin irritation from cargos is...common."2